phunguyen95/university-list/README.md

 +User is able to **search/sort** from ** favourite list**

 ## Available Scripts

-In the project directory, you can run:
+EsLint is already integrated and will be triggered when project start In the project directory, you can run:

 ### `yarn start`